-92Q Nashville’s “YOLO BEE NO LIMIT TOUR” Contest Official Rules
+92Q Nashville’s “KSMS – BAD HAIR DAY FRIDAY’S” Contest Official Rules

 A complete copy of these rules can be obtained by contacting radio station WQQK (“Station”), at 10 Music Circle East, Nashville, TN 37203, during normal business hours Monday through Friday, on the station website at www.92qnashville.com or by sending a self-addressed, stamped envelope to the above address.

-The Station will conduct the 92Q’s “YOLO BEE – NO LIMIT TOUR TICKETS Contest (the “Contest”) substantially as described in these rules, and by participating, each participant agrees as follows:
+The Station will conduct the 92Q’s “KSMS – BAD HAIR DAY FRIDAYS” Contest (the “Contest”) substantially as described in these rules, and by participating, each participant agrees as follows:

 No purchase is necessary to enter or win.
 A purchase will not increase your chance of winning.
 Void where prohibited.
 All federal, state, and local regulations apply.